abid701/AmoHotelApp/README.md

-- An application for hotel reception, in collaboration with Milad Akbari.
+- An application for hotel reception, developed using Spring Boot, in collaboration with Milad Akbari.